Kit’s Secret Guitar, Gear, and Music Page

 Clips are in this order:

-The Wall studio recording 1979 - Green Electric Mistress into a Hiwatt and Yamaha rotating speaker cabinet
+The Wall studio recording 1979 - dry Big Muff signal into both Hiwatt and Yamaha rotating speaker cabinets

-The Wall live 1980/81- Green Electric Mistress and rotating speaker cabinets
+The Wall live 1980/81- Green Electric Mistress, or possibly a Deluxe Electic Mistress and rotating speaker cabinets

 About Face tour live 1984 - Boss CE-3 chorus